Mastering English Punctuation: Using Colons and Semicolons

 A semicolon is used to join two independent clauses.

-two clauses as two separate thoughts could each stand alone as complete sentences.
+That means two clauses, as separate thoughts, could each stand alone as complete sentences.

 This is a blog article; you can read many other articles on punctuation here.